Todd Palin

-Todd Mitchell Palin (born September 6, 1964) is an American oil field production operator and commercial fisherman who was the first gentleman of Alaska from 2006 to 2009.
+Todd Mitchell Palin (born September 6, 1964) is an American businessman who was the first gentleman of Alaska from 2006 to 2009.
 He is the former husband of former Alaska governor Sarah Palin, the 2008 Republican vice presidential nominee with John McCain.

 Early life and education

 Palin was born and raised in Dillingham, Alaska to James F. "Jim" and Blanche Palin (née Roberts).
-Palin has Yup'ik (from a great-grandmother), Dutch, and English ancestry.
+Palin has Yup'ik, Dutch, and English ancestry.
+His grandmother Lena Andree was the daughter of a Dutch-American father and a Yup'ik mother and she grew up speaking both English and Yup'ik.
+Palin grew up in the now abandoned community of Tuklung in a mixed race region of Bristol Bay and was a member of an Alaska Native corporation, but was not an enrolled citizen of any tribe.
+Palin is not actively involved in Native politics or any Native organizations, but receives dividends from the Bristol Bay Native Corporation.
+His blood quantum is one-eighth and that of his children is one-sixteenth.
+Because he is a non-enrolled lineal descendant of an enrolled Alaska Native (his great-grandmother), he and his children are eligible for health benefits under federal law through the 1970 Alaska Native Claims Settlement Act.
+Tuklung was consolidated into the Manokotak Village, a federally recognized tribe.

 In 1982, Palin graduated from Wasilla High School, which is the same alma mater of his wife and their eldest two children, son Track and daughter Bristol.
 He has taken some college courses but did not complete a degree.

 Career

 Palin was a union member and belonged to the United Steelworkers union.

-For eighteen years, he worked for BP in the North Slope oil fields of Alaska.
+For 18 years, he worked for BP in the North Slope oil fields of Alaska.
 In 2007, in order to avoid a conflict of interest that related to his wife's position as governor, he took a leave from his job as production supervisor, when his employer became involved in natural gas pipeline negotiations with his wife's administration.
 Seven months later, because the family needed more income, Todd returned to BP.
 In order to avoid potential conflict of interest, this time, he accepted a non-management position as a production operator.
 He resigned from his job on September 18, 2009, with the stated reason as a desire to spend more time with his family.

 He is also a commercial salmon fisherman at Bristol Bay on the Nushugak River.

 Public life

 Voter registration

 Palin first registered to vote in 1989.
 From October 1995 through July 2002, except for a few months in 2000, he was registered to vote as a member of the Alaskan Independence Party.
-In late August 2008, The Politico reported that Palin was registered to vote as an independent (undeclared), and had never registered as a Republican.
+In late August 2008, Politico reported that Palin was registered to vote as an independent (undeclared), and had never registered as a Republican.
 His wife, Sarah, confirmed that he is not registered with any party both in her 2009 memoir, Going Rogue: An American Life, and in a Q&A session following a 2010 address to a national convention of the Tea Party in Nashville, Tennessee.